BRIC or MINT? Investors suffer acronym anxiety

 “These countries do not have an independent monetary cycle,” said Bill O‘Neill, chief UK strategist at UBS Wealth Management.
 “In these environments, emerging markets do struggle short term.”

 Jim O‘Neill said investors had got the wrong end of the stick by banking on the BRIC.
-“It is very important for me to emphasize, being Mr. BRIC, that I created the BRIC as an economic concept, not as an investment theme,” he said.
+“It is very important for me to emphasise, being Mr BRIC, that I created the BRIC as an economic concept, not as an investment theme,” he said.

 The same went for the MINT grouping, said O‘Neill.
 “Each of the four MINT (economies) make up more than 1 percent of the world’s GDP, except Nigeria - which has the best potential to make up 1 percent of GDP,” he added.